-Utility Billing is a division within the Finance Department which works closely with Utilities – Water & Sewer and Garbage & Recycling.
-Utility Billing bills for water, sewer, storm drainage and solid waste services.
-Title company requests and special assessments are handled by Utility Billing.
+Utility billing is a part of the finance division, and works closely with the water and sewer utilities and garbage and recycling divisions.
+Utility billing bills for water, sewer, storm drainage and solid waste services.
+Title company requests and special assessments are also handled by utility billing.

 Use any of the following options to pay your bill.